eddie-murphy/labview-mathematica-rlc/README.md

 * 1 Computer with LabVIEW 2019 or LabVIEW 2018
 * 1 Computer with Mathematica 12

-## Steps to Follow Once You have the Equipment Set Up:
+## Steps to Follow Once you have the Equipment Set Up:

 1: Choose Capacitor Value: